 The Powerscourt Gardens are much younger and date back to 1844.
 The main attractions here are the Tower Valley, the Japanese Gardens, Triton Lake, the walled gardens, Dolphin Pond, and the Italian Garden.

 The highest waterfall in Ireland is also located on the territory of the famous estate.
 The place is open for visiting.
-The best way to explore the waterfall and its surroundings is via a scenic walking trail that takes approximately 30 minutes to tread.
+The best way to explore the waterfall and its surroundings is along a scenic walking trail that takes approximately 30 minutes to tread.

-Places to Eat near Glendalough
+Places to Eat in Glendalough

 While visiting Glendalough, stop at Laragh village for lunch.
 Your choices might be somewhat limited, especially if you have some dietary restrictions.
 Yet the locals try to accommodate you as much as they can.
 And frankly, you won’t leave hungry.
 I had my best soup in Glendalough at Lynham’s of Laragh restaurant.

-Final Thoughts on Visiting Glendalough
+Final Thoughts on Visiting Glendalough Valley

 While visiting Glendalough, you can always count on two things: a lot of walking and the panoramic views.
 Therefore, make sure to wear comfortable shoes and bring along a camera.
 Ok, you may also want to pack an umbrella because it’s Ireland, after all.
 It rains a lot here.